Ariful491/assignment_v/README.md

 About
 ------
- *I am using Dependency  injection   in products crud & API , but not in role permissions [For time],
+I am using Dependency  injection   in products crud & API

 1. User type-based authentication system using passport (REST API).
 2. User login with email, phone, username, and password (single field for email, phone, or username).